Illustration by Matt Weismantel

 I immediately knew what this meant: we must have forgotten the snake hooks.
 I had used this technique previously with venomous snakes, but only sparingly, as it significantly increases the risk of a bite.
 Using this technique means every move by the catcher must be precise and resolute.

-so I hesitantly answered, "I guess so."
+I knew, however, we did not have much choice, so I hesitantly answered, "I guess so."
 Fortunately, we soon found the hooks underneath the driver’s seat of the car.
 We collected our thoughts and headed to the first location of our hunt.

 En route, as the sun was preparing to set over the Indian Ocean, and the vehicle’s temperature gauge gave a reading of 35 degrees, the rich colours of the landscape intensified.
 The scenery consisted of jagged escarpments, spinose, spinifex-covered hills, and rugged rocky outcrops that protruded sharply from the red earth.
 We passed a watercourse where along its banks stood a congregation of native eucalypts guarding their provider.
 Intermittently, colourful patches of various wildflowers were in bloom, the desert pea standing out from the rest.
 It was ancient and tenacious country.